Best broker for Spanish investors

 • 0.15% FX fee on non-EUR denominated securities

-XTB — best CNMV-regulated option for Spain
+XTB — best CNMV-regulated option with a physical Spanish presence

 ✅ Strengths for Spain